DataFEWSion Graduate Traineeship Handbook

 Purpose

 The information from the report will be incorporated into DataFEWSion’s annual report to the NSF.
 Annual reports, sometimes call performance reports, are standard procedures for many professionals in academia, government, and industry.
 The information allows you to review the past year’s accomplishments and can be a time to update your CV.
 Or, if your CV is updated already, it can be used to populate the annual report.
-Knowing how to submit a professional report prepares you for success.

 Reporting